egonw/blog/_posts/2025-08-18-ai-technologies-in-academia.markdown

 skilled.
 This will take effort.
 I know, it was a major part of [my PhD thesis](https://chem-bla-ics.linkedchemistry.info/2008/03/01/todo-april-2nd-defend-my-phd-work.html).

+Of course, this is exactly why I have been so active in Open Science.
+Without Open Science, we cannot work *in the spirit* of the EU AI Act.
+It's nothing new.
+It's just that the big money has found in AI a way to profit at the expense of humans.

 So, go read that [Open Letter](https://openletter.earth/open-letter-stop-the-uncritical-adoption-of-ai-technologies-in-academia-b65bba1e) and sign too!